apache/tvm/tests/python/contrib/test_hexagon/test_conv2d_conv2d.md

 ```
   for (ko.outer: int32, 0, 4) {
     for (ho.outer: int32, 0, 8) {

-      // caches computed here
+      // input cache read

+      for (ko.outer_1: int32, 0, 4) {

+        // filter #1 cache read

+        // conv2d #1
+        for (wo: int32, 0, 8) {
+          for (rc.outer: int32, 0, 4) {
+            for (hi: int32, 0, 8) {
+              for (wi: int32, 0, 8) {
+                for (ki: int32, 0, 32) {
+                  for (rc.inner: int32, 0, 32) {
+      } // end ko.outer_1

+      // filter #2 cache read

+      // conv2d #2
       for (wo.c: int32, 0, 8) {
         for (rc.outer_1: int32, 0, 4) {
           for (hi.c: int32, 0, 8) {
             for (wi.c: int32, 0, 8) {
               for (ki.c: int32, 0, 32) {
                 for (rc.inner_1: int32, 0, 32) {

+      // write back output cache

+    } // end ho.outer
+  } // end ko.outer
 ```

-Note that conv2d #1 has an independent loop over the channel out `ko.outer` dimension.
+Note that conv2d #1 has an independent loop over the channel out `ko.outer_1` dimension.
 This is because the output channels of conv2d #1 are the input channels to conv2d #2 and we compute over all input channels for each conv2d so we must compute over all output channels of conv2d #1 before we compute conv2d #2.

 ```
       for (ko.outer_1: int32, 0, 2) {